-But that approach doesn’t work as well in banking because it’s more difficult to divide the labor (see below).
+But that approach doesn’t work well in banking because it’s more difficult to divide the labor (see below).

 Division of Labor Failures

-The problem is that each deal is different and requires client-specific knowledge.
+The problem in IB is that many deals are different and require client-specific knowledge.

 You normally set up financial projections one way, but you had to modify rows 95-110 for one client because of an issue that came up in an email exchange with the CFO last year.

-Or, there are 17 versions of the company’s internal projections, and you’re using each version in different slides of the management presentation – and only you know the logic behind the sequencing.
+Or there are 17 versions of the company’s internal projections, and you’re using different versions in different slides of the management presentation – and only you know the logic.

 You can come up with rough guidelines, but you can’t describe all the steps universally and comprehensively.

-There might be thousands (or tens of thousands) of documents for a single deal, and it’s impossible to “learn” everything quickly.
+There might also be thousands or tens of thousands of documents for a single deal, so it’s impossible to “learn” everything quickly.